 I am a cross-media artist based in Belper, Derbyshire.
 I specialise in painting, drawing, live art performance, walkshops and intervention.

 Since graduating from art school I have worked as a gardener, an archaeological illustrator, a gallery education officer, an actor, a carnival artist, a corporate trainer, a musician, a secular chaplain, a celebrant and a lecturer.
-I have taught at universities, colleges, prisons, hospitals, schools, and art galleries across the UK and beyond (I continue to teach drawing at Nottingham Trent University and I am an Associate Artist at Nottingham Contemporary).
+I have taught at universities, colleges, prisons, hospitals, schools and art galleries across the UK and beyond (I continue to teach drawing at Nottingham Trent University and am a founder member of Belper Pop-up Art School).
 Throughout this time I have maintained a fine art practice: making work in the studio, exhibiting and performing in galleries.
 The work I undertake within socially engaged, educational, public, folkloric, gallery and studio contexts is all part of one practice.
-I resist the imposition of barriers that divide artists and resist systems of classification where ever I can.
+I resist the imposition of barriers that divide artists and resist systems of classification wherever I can.

 Studio visits and meetings are free.